brumocas/Maze_Solver_RL/README.md

 - **Exploration vs Exploitation**: Balancing exploration (trying new actions) and exploitation (relying on known actions) during training was crucial to improve the agent's performance.
 - **Reward Shaping**: Designing an effective reward shaping function that accelerates learning without compromising the agent's ability to generalize to new mazes was a key challenge.

-### Future Improvements:
-- **Dynamic Maze Generation**: Create more complex maze generation algorithms to provide the agent with even more varied challenges.
-- **Deep Reinforcement Learning (DRL)**: Extend the project to use more advanced DRL techniques like **Proximal Policy Optimization (PPO)** or **A3C** for more sophisticated decision-making.
-- **Multiple Agents**: Introduce multiple agents working collaboratively or competitively in the same maze.

 ### Conclusion:
 This project showcases how **Reinforcement Learning** and **Reward Shaping** can be applied to solve dynamic and complex maze navigation problems.
-The game provides an interactive way to visualize RL concepts while offering a challenging environment for both the AI agent and the player.
+The game provides an interactive way to visualize RL concepts while offering a challenging environment the AI agent.